Undergraduate Public Affairs Education

 Madinah F. Hamidullah

-Madinah F. Hamidullah is an Associate Research Professor in the School of Public Affairs and Administration at Rutgers University, Newark.
-She served as the second director of the undergraduate program in Public and Nonprofit Administration, and under her leadership the major became one of the fastest growing majors on the campus of Rutgers University, Newark.
-Her research interests include race, gender and generational differences in the public-sector workforce; public management; employee turnover; organizational performance; and executive leadership succession.
+Madinah F. Hamidullah, PhD is an associate professor in the School of Public Affairs and Administration at Rutgers University, Newark.
+She served as the second director of the undergraduate program in Public and Nonprofit Administration and under her leadership, the major became one of the fastest growing majors on the campus of Rutgers University, Newark.
+Her research interests include race, gender, and generational differences in the public-sector workforce, public management, employee turnover, organizational performance, and executive leadership succession.
 Her research has appeared in Public Organization Review, American Review of Public Administration, Administration & Society, and the International Journal of Public Sector Management.
 Her first book, Managing the Next Generation of Public Workers (Routledge), was published in 2015.